20. Foot and Mouth Disease (non-vaccination policy)

 work clothing and boots

 I point out that the bulls have no blisters on their feet or hooves.
 Thereupon the feet of the three patients are examined a second time: each foot is cleaned with a rag and scrutinised with a pocket torch.
 Again, no blisters or scabs.
 Still, the verdict remains: immediate disposal.
-There will be no waiting untill the next day for the laboratory results.
+No waiting until the next day for the laboratory results.

 I am not convinced, but rather headstrong: “I believe these animals are suffering from mucosal disease.”

 My remark is followed by silence: they had not thought of that possibility.
-Yearlings with mucosal disease also have severely inflamed mucosa in the mouth, without any blisters on the feet or hooves.
-But moreover, animals with the disease have diarrhoea and these animals do not appear to have that.
+Yearlings with mucosal disease also have severely inflamed mucosae in the mouth, without any blisters on the feet or hooves.
+But animals with that disease have also diarrhoea and these animals do not appear to have that.
 Which is why I ask the farmer: “Did the bulls produce runny manure?”
 He scratches his head beneath his cap as he thinks back and slowly recalls: “Now that you ask, they were much filthier from behind this morning than usual.”

 young beef bull